Updated – January 2025

 It is controlled by a magnetic tail switch, that gives full power, low power, and a strobe.
 And the battery life is reasonable at over two and a half hours on full, and five and half hours on low.

-It also comes with a wrist sheath for hands-free use.
+This night snorkeling light also comes with a wrist sheath for hands-free use.

 Best for Photography and Video